 Yes!
 All of the whiskering and fading was covered on both pairs I’ve dyed, and the result was a uniform hue.

-Did it wash out quickly?
+Did the dye wash out of the jeans quickly?

 Did the colour rub off on furniture?

-Did the jeans feel stiff?
+Did the jeans feel stiff after being dyed?

 Briefly.
 Any time I dye something, I notice that it feels a bit stiffer when it’s first dyed.
 But after it’s ironed or worn, it immediately softens and the fabric feels completely normal again.

 Nope!
-BUT, you have to run the machine empty, with bleach, immediately after dyeing to remove any dye from the machine (otherwise it can stain the drum and plastic pieces).
-I usually use this bleach load to wash my floor rags and other scungies because I hate wasting water.
+BUT – you have to run the machine empty, with bleach, immediately after dyeing to remove any dye from the machine (otherwise it can stain the drum and plastic pieces).
+I usually use this bleach load to wash my floor rags and other scungies, because I hate wasting water.

-Am I missing any questions about how to dye jeans darker?
-Feel free to drop them in the comments and read through them too – I’ve answered a lot of questions there already.
-I’ve also used this process to re-dye my comfiest pants/jeans once they’ve become faded from wear.
+I’ve also used this process to re-dye very old jeans once they’ve become faded from wear.
 However, I find that dye always “sticks” best to clothing that hasn’t been worn.
-So, while my brand new jeans took the dye well and stayed dark, my old and faded pants were only temporarily revived by dye as it seemed to fade more quickly from the beat up pants.
-But I will definitely keep dyeing jeans because it makes it so much easier to find the perfect fit when I no longer have to be concerned about the wash.
+So, while my brand new jeans took the dye very well and stayed dark, my old and faded pants were only temporarily revived by dye as it seemed to fade more quickly from the beat up pants.
+It still worked!
+It’s just that they faded a bit faster than the new jeans I dyed, which stayed dark even with a year of laundering.

 I don't use it often but I have to agree that Rit dye is a great tool.
 I have even used it in the bathtub to dye slip covers and it worked great even on such a big job.
 Never thought to use it to refresh my jeans though.
 All mine end up fading in the knees so this mix might give them a little more life.